dyegocarlos/myportfolio/content/featured/OctoProfile/index.md

 showInProjects: true
 ---

-Genomika is a genetic laboratory.
-I worked for Genomika between 2014 and 2020.
-When I arrived there, the website was dark and without a ecommerce integrated, there is no mobile app or content management system.
-While I was there, I designed and developed all the front-end of all the products of the lab including the responsive website, websystems and mobile apps.
-In the main website, you can navigate and access all of other products and projects that I projected and coded the front-end there.
-My activities was since ux research until front-end development.
-So, I interviewed user, prototyped wireframes and layouts, and developed front-end, sometimes with only HTML5, CSS3 and JS, sometimes with jQuery, React Native, Bootstrap and others technologies, depending on the needs.
+When I arrive in the company, the website was dark and doesn't have a integrated ecommerce.
+The Website has a responsive version with many landing pages for main exams, like covid tests, breast cancer and others.
+Now is possible the user buy a genetic test by the ecommerce integrated into the website.

+I interviewed employees, doctors and give some users informations from Hotjar.
+Benchmarks and competitor analysis was done frequently.
+I prototyped all screens at Adobe XD.
+I comunicated the user and company needs to the programmer and managed the activities in Scrum Sprints of a week.
+For the front-end, I worked with HTML5, CSS3 and jQuery in Django templates.